 I am now doing a follow-up that analyzes the accident data and ticket data between 2009 and 2012.
 I consider this study as exploratory in that it highlights overall trends, rather than a detailed investigation of every facet of the RLCs.
 This study starts in 2009, because Illinois changed the definition of an accident in 2009 from $500 to $1500 in damage.
 As a result, you can’t compare the raw numbers after 2009 to prior years.

-Here is a graph of accidents in Chicago between 2001 and 2008:
+Lets start with some general trends for all accidents in Chicago.
+Here is a graph of accidents in Chicago between 2009 and 2013:

-Clearly there has been a decline in accidents (over 21% between 2001 and 2008).
-There are a lot of factors affecting accidents from gas prices to the weather.
+Clearly there has been a decline in accidents (over 6% between 2009 and 2012).
+There are a lot of factors affecting accidents, from gas prices to the weather.
 One factor that can be taken into account is how much people drive.
-The IDOT provides an Annual Vehicle Miles of Travel statistic that allows us to account for how much people drive.
+The IDOT provides an Annual Vehicle Miles of Travel statistic for Chicago that allows us to account for how much people drive.

-The graph shows vehicle miles dropping from 12.6 billion miles in 2002 to 11.6 billion miles in 2008 for Chicago.
+The graph shows vehicle miles dropping from 12 billion miles in 2009 to 11 billion miles in 2012 for Chicago, a drop of 8%.
 If people drive fewer miles, it seems reasonable there will be fewer accidents.
 We can analyze this by looking at the accident rate for each mile traveled.

-This graph shows when we account for the fewer miles driven, there is no longer a steady drop in accidents.
-Instead, it’s hard to find a significant trend between 2001 and 2008.
-It’s also important to note that you can find either a trend of accidents going up, down, or holding steady depending on the what years you include.
-So once we account for people driving less, there is not a steady trend of accidents dropping.
+This graph shows that when we account for the fewer miles driven, there is no longer a steady drop in accidents.
+Instead, there have been more accidents per mile driven over the last few years.
+So once we account for people driving less, we actually see that the rate of accidents are not dropping.